HoseaCodes/DSA/algorithms/sliding-window/index.md

 There is a very common group of problems involving subarrays that can be solved efficiently with sliding window.

     Whenever a problem description talks about subarrays, you should figure out if sliding window is a good option by analyzing the problem description.
 If you can find the things mentioned below, then it's a good bet.

-FIrst, the problem will either explicitly or implicitly define criteria that make a subarray "valid".
+First, the problem will either explicitly or implicitly define criteria that make a **subarray "valid"**.
 There are 2 components regarding what makes a subarray valid:

 1. A constraint metric.
 This is some attribute of a subarray.
 It could be the sum, the number of unique elements, the frequency of a specific element, or any other attribute.